yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-jan-2023/index.md

 Keep in mind that Normal GPU accuracy will produce vertex explosions for a frame, but they should only last that long and not be permanent now.
 High GPU accuracy will be cleaner, but slower, so pick your side.

-As one final note for the GPU section, your writer implemented a feature which had been requested for quite a while since the resolution scaler was released, but nobody had really bothered to look at until now -- {{< gh-hovercard "9612" "additional resolution offerings." >}}
+As one final note for the GPU section, your writer implemented a feature which had been requested for quite a while since the resolution scaler was released, but nobody had really bothered to look at until now -- {{< gh-hovercard "9612" "additional resolution options." >}}

-Now you can select from the additional options of 1.5x scaling, or 7x and 8x, if you have a death wish for your graphics card.
+Now you can select from the additional options of 1.5x scaling, or 7x and 8x (if you have a death wish for your graphics card).
 User reports confirm that the RTX 4090 can play some games at 8x, and the RX 6950 XT doesn't have many problems with 7x.
 The odd one, 1.5x, was added because our metrics show that the most used non-iGPU cards are strong enough to have surplus performance at 1x, but are not powerful enough to handle 2x.
 A middle ground is ideal to get crisper graphics while keeping the 30/60FPS target, or if the user has a 1440p display.
-We think this should be reasonably future proof for now...
+We think this should be reasonably future proof for now.

 {{< imgs
-	"./16k.jpg| Warning, don't click with weak devices, 16K image (SUPER MARIO ODYSSEY)"
+	"./16k.jpg| Warning, don't click this image on weak devices: 16K resolution (SUPER MARIO ODYSSEY)"
   >}}

 Small warning, AMD and Intel hardware don't support textures as big as NVIDIA, so it's possible to hit this limit in some games and make the driver crash.